 Querétaro state in North Central Mexico is determined to keep a lid on crime and its new command centre has been a key for success in public safety and security.
-I recently had the privilege to visit the centre and learnt that their secret recipe is based on the following five ingredients.
+I recently had the privilege to visit the centre and learned that their secret recipe is based on the following five ingredients.

 1. All under one roof

-The first ingredient is everyone working together, with users from the Federal police, the Querétaro state and its 18 municipalities all under the same roof.
-Working so closely together and in the same building is unique at least in Mexico, where municipalities are administrated autonomous of the state.
+The first ingredient is everyone working together, with users from the Federal police, the Querétaro state and its 18 municipalities are all under the same roof.
+Working so closely together and in the same building is unique at least in Mexico, where municipalities are administrated autonomous from the state.
 With easier sharing of information, incidents can be dealt with rapidly and effectively.